Questfall/docs/quest-mining/completion/rpg-attributes/crafting.md

 Planned perk-roll pressure trait for upgrades and new perk rolls.

-**How it resolves.** Quality adds pressure toward the upper part of perk value ranges.
-Direct Quality grants add more pressure before the final bias is derived.
+**How it resolves.** Every completed Quality mastery rank adds `1 Quality Pressure`.
+Trait pressure, mastery pressure, and direct-grant pressure combine before the final roll floor is derived.
+Quality applies only to crafting operations: it does not improve Lootbox drops or rewrite value already accumulated by a perk.

 ### Direct Grant Ranges